Borda/pyDeprecate/README.md

 ### Self argument mapping

-We aso support deprecation and argument mapping for the function itself:
+We also support deprecation and argument mapping for the function itself:

 ```python
 from deprecate import deprecated